The New School: The Auditorium, 66 West 12th Street

 Andy Warhol’s activities after 1968 have long been understood as less influential and less innovative than his work in the early 1960s.
 However, his wide-ranging production in the ‘70s and ‘80s reveals a period of great experimentation, in which the artist further explored the possibilities of painterly abstraction, media technologies, studio practices, mass cultural forms and phenomena, and underground subcultures.

 Now over thirty years since Warhol's death, his late artistic practice can be understood as far more diverse and multivalent than it appeared when he was alive.
 Yet, the work from this era has received less critical attention than that of the 1960s, and much of it remains little known.
 This symposium brings together scholars, curators, and artists to reassess Warhol’s activities in the period from 1968 until his death in 1987 in light of the exhibition Andy Warhol—From A to B and Back Again.

 This event is co-organized by the Whitney Museum of American Art and the Eugene Lang College of Liberal Arts at The New School.

 This event is free but registration is required.
 Seating is available on a first-come, first-served basis.
 This program will be live streamed on YouTube.

 Session 1: Modes of Abstraction

 Benjamin Buchloh, Andrew W. Mellon Professor of Modern and Contemporary Art, Harvard University

-Courtney Martin, Deputy Director and Chief Curator, Dia Art Foundation
+Courtney J. Martin, Deputy Director and Chief Curator, Dia Art Foundation

 Adam Pendleton, Artist